fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Tokens determines the cost of admitting a single request the workload, which is typically defined as milliseconds of response latency or simply equal to 1 if the resource being accessed is constrained by the number of requests (3rd party rate limiters).
+Tokens determines the cost of admitting a single flow in the workload, which is typically defined as milliseconds of flow latency (time to response or duration of a feature) or simply equal to 1 if the resource being accessed is constrained by the number of flows (3rd party rate limiters).
-This override is applicable only if tokens for the request aren't specified in the request labels.
+This override is applicable only if tokens for the flow aren't specified in the flow labels.

 </dd>
 </dl>